akeneo/pim-helpcenter/content/md/assets/full-automatic-pam-migration.md

 We recommend you using this migration if you have a simple usage of our former PAM and **you only have one type of asset** (for example, you only manage images) because all assets will be gathered in a single asset family.

 # What will my asset family look like?
-The asset families that will be created could contain the following attributes:
+The asset family that will be created could contain the following attributes:
 - `reference` (*media_file attribute*): containing the reference file of the PAM asset.
 This `reference` attribute is used `as main media` for this family.
 - `reference_localizable` (*media_file attribute*): an attribute with a value per locale containing the reference file of the asset for each locale, if the asset was localizable in the PAM
 - `variation_scopable` (*media_file attribute*): an attribute with a value per channel containing the asset variation file for each channel